coltoneshaw/CS-Repro-Mattermost/README.md

 - replica_1 - `postgresql://mmuser:mmuser_password@localhost:5433/mattermost`
 - replica_2 - `postgresql://mmuser:mmuser_password@localhost:5434/mattermost`

-## Use Grafana
+## Grafana

 All the Mattermost grafana charts are already installed and linked, you just have to access them.

 1. Go to `localhost:3000`
 2. Sign in with `admin` / `admin`.
 Change the password if you want, I don't suggest it.
 3. Click `Dashboards` > `Manage`
 4. Click any of the dashboards you want to view.

 ## LDAP